 Please review, complete and submit the ATO application.
 An IASSC representative will be in contact with you and request the following supplemental information.

 Applicants must describe their training program Delivery Schema; that is, how their belt courses are taught.
-The IASSC Standard, effective as of March 2016, for Black Belt Training is between 20 to 25 days (140 to 175 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.
-The IASSC Standard for Green Belt Training is between 8 to 12 days (56 to 84 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.
-The IASSC Standard for Yellow Belt Training is between 3 to 5 days (21 to 35 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.
+The IASSC Standard, effective as of March 2016, for Black Belt Training duration is a minimum of 20 days (~140 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.
+The IASSC Standard for Green Belt Training duration is a minimum of 8 days (~56 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.
+The IASSC Standard for Yellow Belt Training duration is a minimum of 3 days (~21 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.

-Programs that come close to this standard but fall short in terms of total duration(s) should be prepared to provide additional information relative to how adequate knowledge can be conveyed to a course participant in a manner that is other than these standards.
+Programs that come close to this standard but fall short in terms of total duration(s) should be prepared to provide additional information relative to how adequate knowledge can be conveyed to a course participant in a manner that fails to meet these standards.

 Applicants may still be considered for Accreditation on a probationary basis until their manner of instruction has been proven competent in transferring knowledge.

 For the purpose of Instructor Evaluation the ATO applicant should request that each trainer, employee or contractor, who the ATO uses to conduct Lean Six Sigma training complete the Accredited Training Associate (ATA) application.
 The ATO fee shown below includes the right to accredit up to twenty (20) instructors with the exception that each ATA applicant must pay an Exam Fee of $195 (Retail Price – $395) to sit for the IASSC Black Belt exam.